Testing of a Smart Transportation Application for Electronic Toll Collection

 - A website written in PHP – for drivers to manage their personal accounts

 The Customer needed to augment his team of testers with local testing specialists proficient in several languages and able to perform full lifecycle localization testing of the given software.
-It was decided to hire two testers from ScienceSoft who along with the Customer’s testing team contributed to the successful take-off and operation of the toll collection system in Belarus.
+It was decided to hire two testers from ScienceSoft who along with the Customer’s testing team contributed to the successful take-off and operation of the toll collection system.

 ScienceSoft testers stayed with the team for 2 months prior to and 8 months after the launch of the system.
 In close cooperation with the Customer’s business analyst and developers they performed a wide range of tasks: